ngocdung03/udacity-nanodegree/Note.md

          - m: periods in each season.
          - P,D,Q: terms for the seasonal part of the model.
          - Non-seasonal/seasonal differencing or combination
+            - Adjust for seasonal difference:
-            - In Alteryx: Multi-Row Formula tool: Create New Field = Seasonal Difference; format Double; Num Rows = 12; Values that don't Exist = NULL; Expressions = [Bookings] - [Row-12:Bookings]
+            `Multi-Row Formula tool: Create New Field = Seasonal Difference; format Double; Num Rows = 12; Values that don't Exist = NULL; Expressions = [Bookings] - [Row-12:Bookings]`
-            - Adjust for seasonal difference: Multi-row formula tool: Create New Field = S First Difference; Double; 1; NULL; Expressions = [Seasonal Difference] - [Row-1: Seasonal Difference]
+            - Seasonal difference hasn't adjust for the effect of seasonality -> Adjust for first seasonal difference:
+            `Multi-row formula tool: Create New Field = S First Difference; Double; 1; NULL; Expressions = [Seasonal Difference] - [Row-1: Seasonal Difference]`
             - TS plot: plot S First Difference.
             - [ts-plot-tool-error-debugging.pdf]
-        - Seasonal AR, MA: account for seasonal lag.
+        - Determine Seasonal AR, MA terms: account for seasonal lag.
-            - When looking for non-seasonal p and q values in seasonally difference data, we can ignore any significance at the seasonal lags. (eg: only consider lag 12, 24)
+            - When looking for non-seasonal p and q values in seasonally difference data, we can ignore any significance at the seasonal lags.
+            - For seasonal term P and Q: for monthly data, only consider lag 12, 24, and so on.
+If seasonal autocorrelation is (+): AR, (-): MA.
     - Set up ARIMA Tool:
         - Model name = ARIMA, Target = [target], Monthly;
         - Model customization tab = Completely user specified model -> set up value for pdq and PDQ.